-If you have a digital image, you can send it via e-mail, provided that the file size does not exceed your e-mail service's limitations or our e-mail services limitations.* If you have any difficulties, you can always place the data on removable computer media (CD, DVD, thumbdrive, etc.) and then drop it in the mail.
-If you have a print, you can send it as well (we can scan the print).
+If you have a digital image, you can send it via e-mail, provided that the file size does not exceed your e-mail service's limitations or our e-mail services limitations.
+If larger than the maximum, it may exceed your e-mail service's limitations or our e-mail service's limitations.* If you have any difficulties, you can always place the data on removable computer media (CD, DVD, thumbdrive, etc.) (and then drop it in the mail), or use a Third-Party File Send Solution.
+If the original is a print, you can send it as well (we can scan the print).

 If you know how to use FTP,* then we have a location that you can load them to (there is no limitation with FTP, at least within reason).
-Using FTP does require you to have an FTP account on the server, and you need to have and know how to use an FTP client program.
-There are several available, and we can even give you a link to download a free one or a trial version.
+Using FTP does require you to have an FTP account on the server you connect to, and you need to have and know how to use an FTP client program.
+There are several FTP client programs available (learn about FTP programs).
 They really aren't difficult to use.
 You connect to a server (similar to an e-mail program), and then you either send or receive files (drag and drop even).
 Nothing to it.
 Contact us to let us know you need to FTP us an image.
 We will send you a location to upload to.
 After you have uploaded the image(s), send us an e-mail to let us know to check the results.

 If you are certain that the e-mail service provider allows such a large attachment, then the problem may be that your computer is bogged down with other things and cannot complete the task.
 If after rebooting and you still cannot send the file, then you will need to have someone determine the problem locally from your computer.
 Feel free to check out our Help page to see if any of the resolutions can help.

 Please read the information on the Submitting Information page

 - Enter the recipient's e-mail address.

 - Click the Send button!